NvbPanda/Project2_Innovation-Cloud/README.md

 # Project2_Innovation-Cloud
-In this project (from Codecademy), I added a navigation menu, a background image, and created a button.
+In this project (Codecademy), I added a navigation menu, a background image, and created a button.